Fear. We all feel it. Some of us just choose to be affected differently by it.

 But when you pick small tasks, your brain senses no fear and will start trying to bridge that gap and get you to where you want to be.

-For example, your one small task could be exercising for just 5 minutes a day to regain your balance.
+For example, your one small task could be exercising for just 5 minutes a day to regain your balance after stroke.

 Step 2: Spend 30 seconds a day visualizing yourself doing this small task.
 Use as much vivid detail as you can in your visualization.
 The richer the detail, the better.